Systemic Design for Regenerative Practice

 Accommodation and food

-Option 2: The Foresteria hostel in Ostana, 10min walking distance, with spacey, private bunk beds and two bathrooms for two sleeping rooms (8 people max per room).
+Option 2: The Foresteria hostel in Ostana, 10min walking distance, with spacey, semi-private bunk beds and two bathrooms for two sleeping rooms (8 people max per room).
 It has a kitchen where you can cook.

 Option 3: A single or double room in the Agriturismo or Rifugio Galaberna.